Can we get married in church?

 All these answers apply to an Anglican Church (such as the Church of England).
 Those who are active members of a Roman Catholic Church, a Baptist, Methodist or any other denomination may want to be married in the church in which they worship.
 Special circumstances apply in these cases and it may be that a Registrar needs to be present to fulfil legal requirements.
 But church leaders always enjoy talking to people about getting married, and it is best to start by having that conversation.

-A wedding service in the Church of England costs about £350.
+A wedding service in the Church of England costs a few hundred pounds.
 Of course, there are additional expenses if you want to have a reception, special flowers, a choir and so on.
 However, many find that the service is less expensive than any other part of the event.

 Many people like to marry in their local church, but it is possible to marry in another church if you or a close family member have a strong connection to it.
 If you would like to know where your nearest church is, the Christian Enquiry Agency will find it for you if you click ‘Find out more’.
 Alternatively type ‘a church near you’ into a search engine.